senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Interact with Senzing API Server using SSL client authentication

-1. :pencil2: From the Cloudformation Stack details "Outputs" tab, identify the Senzing API Server URL.
+1. :pencil2: From the Cloudformation Stack details "Outputs" tab, identify the Senzing API Server URL from the "Value".
    Example:

     ```console